Regulatory Clarity For Cryptocurrency

 Our view at BullsEye continues to be that until regulatory certainty is achieved through the introduction of a regulatory framework, crypto's reputation will continue to hinder real-world adoption, support toxic crypto navel-gazing and the wild speculation will continue unabated.

 For the time-being we need to try make sense of the uncertainty where possible and remain patient.
 After all, as much as well thought-out regulation would be enormously helpful, a rushed and ill-judged crypto regulatory framework could be disastrous.

 So (whilst we wait) in this BullsEye Insights article we explore the existing state of play and examine the current set of definitions that help make sense of it all.

 What is a cryptocurrency?

 Cryptocurrencies are the digital representation of decentralised value on a shared peer-to-peer blockchain whose transfer is based on cryptography and whose emission rules are based on an open source algorithm.

-Cryptography refers to the use of encryption techniques to secure and verify the transfer of transactions.
+Cryptography refers to the use of encryption techniques to secure and verify the transfer of value - transactions - occurring on the blockchain.
 Bitcoin represents the first decentralised cryptocurrency, which is powered by a public ledger that records and validates all transactions chronologically, called the Blockchain.

 Below is an overview of how the blockchain works: